felixbarber/felixbarber.github.io/about-me.md

 - [Research](./research.html)

 # About me
 Originally from New Zealand, I'm a physicist turned biologist living and working in New York City.
+I'm currently a postdoctoral research associate working in the Rojas Lab at New York University.
+My research focuses on understanding the growth of the Gram-positive bacterial cell wall.

 # Education
 - 2020: **Ph.D.** in Molecular and Cellular Biology with a secondary field in computational science and engineering, Harvard University.